gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 - `NodeInterface` is renamed to `Node`.
 - `title`, `path`, `date`, `content`, `excerpt` and `slug` are now custom fields.
-- Routes for pages in `src/pages` no longer gets automatic names.
 - Custom fields are no longer camel cased by default.
+- Routes for pages in `src/pages` no longer gets automatic names
+  *- Autmomatic route names would most likely conflict with custom pages.*

 ## Other features and fixes